josmar-crwdstffng/angular/aio/content/guide/forms.md

 *   Template-reference variables such as `#heroForm` and `#name`
 *   `[(ngModel)]` syntax for two-way data binding
 *   The use of `name` attributes for validation and form-element change tracking
-*   The reference variable's `valid` property on input controls to check if a control is valid and show or hide error messages
+*   The `valid` property of the reference variable on input controls to check if a control is valid and show or hide error messages
-*   Controlling the **Submit** button's enabled state by binding to `NgForm` validity
+*   Controlling the enabled state of the **Submit** button by binding to `NgForm` validity
 *   Custom CSS classes that provide visual feedback to users about invalid controls

-Here's the code for the final version of the application:
+Here is the code for the final version of the application:

 <code-tabs>
     <code-pane header="hero-form/hero-form.component.ts" path="forms/src/app/hero-form/hero-form.component.ts" region="final"></code-pane>